home-assistant/home-assistant.io/source/_components/pi_hole.markdown

 {% configuration %}
 host:
-  description: IP address of the host where Pi-hole is running.
+  description: IP address and Port of the host where Pi-hole is running.
+Pi-hole uses port 4865 by default.
   required: false
   type: string
   default: pi.hole